OrionProgrammer/FourSquare-.Net-Core-API/README.md

 3. Fetch photo details
   <br/>End point: http://localhost:4000/landmarks/photo/{0}
-  <br/>Update the parameter with a photo id that relates to FourSquare. eg.  http://localhost:4000/landmarks/photo/{0}
+  <br/>Update the parameter with a photo id that relates to FourSquare